sherpaclinicalstudies/sherpaclinicalstudies.github.io/README.md

 # sherpaclinicalstudies.com

 The website is powered by [GitHub Pages](https://pages.github.com/) which uses [Jekyll](http://jekyllrb.com/) in the backend.
-To run locally, clone the rep, install Jekyll, and run via `jekyll serve`.
+To run locally, clone the repo, install Jekyll, and run via `jekyll serve`.

 It is using [Materialize CSS](http://materializecss.com/) as a base CSS framework to provide responsiveness in mobile.